Andreas Thom: Coaching career

-After the sacking of Huub Stevens as head coach at Hertha BSC in December 2003, Thom briefly took over for 3 games until Hans Meyer was appointed later that month.
+After the sacking of Huub Stevens as head coach at Hertha BSC in December 2003, Thom briefly took over for three games until Hans Meyer was appointed later that month.
 Thom became assistant coach at the club and held that position under Meyer's successor, Falko Götz.
 On 10 April 2007, Thom was sacked along with Götz due to the poor performance of Hertha BSC.

 On 15 December 2008, it was announced that Thom would become assistant coach at lower league Holstein Kiel in January 2009.
-Under head coach Falko Götz, Thom helped Holstein Kiel win promotion from the Regionalliga Nord to the national third division in 2009.
-On 15 February 2010, Holstein Kiel sacked Andreas Thom.
+Under head coach Falko Götz, he helped Holstein Kiel win promotion from the Regionalliga Nord to the national third division in 2009.
+On 15 February 2010, Holstein Kiel sacked Thom.

-In the 2010–11 season, Thom was appointed to manage the Under-17 team of Hertha BSC.
+In the 2010–11 season, Thom was appointed to coach the U17 team of Hertha BSC.
+Thom led the Hertha BSC U17 team to the final round of the German U17 Championship three times, winning the German U17 Championship in 2012 and finishing runner-up in 2013.
+In 2015-16 season, Thom took over the Hertha BSC U19 team.

 In the summer of 2017, new head coach at Hertha BSC, Pál Dárdai, brought Thom into a coaching role with the first team, specialising in coaching the strikers at the club.
+Thom then continued his career at Hertha BSC as youth coach.
+He works as an individual coach for the Hertha BSC U15 team, as of the 2023-24 season.